Therapy for Anxious Misfits, Overachievers, and Sensitive Souls

 We might be a good fit if:

-You’re an anxious, high-achieving perfectionist or Highly Sensitive Person (HSP) who’s ready to stop running on empty.
+You’re a high-achieving perfectionist or Highly Sensitive Person (HSP) who’s ready to stop running on empty.

 You’ve been in therapy before and want deeper, trauma-informed, connection-based work - not quick fixes